Murray Bowen (1913-1990)

 Professional Life

-Bowen joined the National Institute of Mental Health in 1954 and began to form his renowned Bowen Theory.
-For several years, Bowen explored family theory constructs while working with parents of schizophrenic children.
-He continued his research when he left the NIMH for a position at Georgetown University Medical Center.
-As the director of Family Programs, Bowen was responsible for researching and teaching and founded the Family Center at the University.
-Bowen spend more than two decades at Georgetown, during which time he studied the emotional, physical, and social aspects of psychiatry as it related to family theories.
+Bowen joined the National Institute of Mental Health in 1954 and began to form his family systems theory.
+For several years, Bowen explored family relationships and constructs while working with parents of schizophrenic children.
+He continued his research when he left NIMH for a position at Georgetown University Medical Center.
+As a clinical professor and director of Family Programs, Bowen was responsible for researching and teaching, and he founded the Family Center at the University.
+Bowen spent more than two decades at Georgetown, during which time he studied the emotional, physical, and social aspects of psychiatry as it related to family systems.

 Bowen received many awards for his years of work in the field of psychiatry, including the Distinguished Alumnus Award from the University of Tennessee-Knoxville and the Alumnus of the Year from the Menninger Foundation.
 He was a member of the American Psychiatric Association, the American Board of Psychiatry and Neurology and was the president of the American Family Therapy Association in 1961.